 Top 3 sources for this data:

-Effect: You are no longer dependent on manually maintained stubs and start integration testing automation, even before all services are ready.
+Effect: With AI tools for integration testing, you’re no longer dependent on manually maintained stubs and can start AI automation before all services are ready.

 Self-healing across service changes